Berikai/bitwig-theme-editor/README.md

 ### 📍 Where to find themes?
 Community-made themes are available [here](https://github.com/Berikai/awesome-bitwig-themes).

-> **Since the theme file format is completely changed, old themes are not compatible with the new version.
-Community themes repository won't accept any new theme format until the new version is stable.
-Please be aware that new format can be changed in development before the stable release.**

 ### 🛠 How to create themes?
 You can use theme editor user interface to change colors and create your own theme!
-But, that's currently in development...

 Or, you can manually create the theme file after patching Bitwig Studio: